Song of the Week

 G Major Pentatonic Scale = G, A, B, D, E

 G Dorian Scale = G, A, Bb, C, D, E, F, G

 Fiddle & Mandolin: Double Stops

-For fiddlers and mandolin players who do not have much experience playing in B, I have included in the attachments a chart of double stops that will work well in breaks for many songs in the key of B. For best results when using these in a melody-based break, be sure that the melody note is the lower, not the higher, of the two notes in the double stop, and if lingering on a particular double stop, instead of using it merely in passing, be sure that it matches the chord that is being played at the time in the song.
+For fiddlers and mandolin players who do not have much experience playing in B, I have included as an attachment to this write-up a chart of double stops that will work well in breaks for many songs in the key of B. For best results when using these in a melody-based break, be sure that the melody note is the lower, not the higher, of the two notes in the double stop, and if lingering on a particular double stop, instead of using it merely in passing, be sure that it matches the chord that is being played at the time in the song.
 For this reason, I have written chord names above each double stop.